 EthicalHat’s Network Penetration Testing Service is designed to test both your internal and external networks for security holes that may leave your IT infrastructure vulnerable to cyber attacks.
 As part of the test, we run automated vulnerability scans to spot exploitable weaknesses in your network, followed by targeted attacks carried out in a controlled, non-disruptive manner.

-The first stage of the test process involves understanding your requirements, your business, and IT environment, and identifying all network-connected assets to be tested.
+The first stage of the test process involves understanding your requirements, your business, and the IT environment.
+In this stage, the team also identifies all network-connected assets to be tested.
 This information is used to plan the attack.

-Enumeration and vulnerability scanning
+Enumeration and Vulnerability Scanning

 We then run a range of vulnerability scans on your network to find the vulnerabilities in your environment and plan the attack.
-We enumerate domains, subdomains and directories, open ports, and exploitable vulnerabilities in your IT environment and apps.
+We enumerate domains, subdomains and directories, open ports, and exploitable vulnerabilities in your IT environment and applications.

-Implementing the attack
+Implementing the Attack

-Stage 4 is when we implement the actual attack based on the information collected in the previous phase of the test.
+The fourth stage includes the implementation of the actual attack based on the information collected in the previous phase of the test.
 We try to exploit the vulnerabilities we found to break into your network and information systems.
 The attack is carried out under controlled conditions using white hat techniques.

-Preparing the test report
+Preparing the Test Report